MohithChilakala/Spring-ec2-enable-ssl/README.md

 Add `spring-boot-starter-security` dependency in `pom.xml`

-Configure Security.
-Refer to [oficial documentation](https://docs.spring.io/spring-security/reference/reactive/integrations/cors.html).
+Configure Security, Refer to [oficial documentation](https://docs.spring.io/spring-security/reference/reactive/integrations/cors.html).

 Make sure you add allowed origins for testing in local and also url of client hosting.

 Before going further test your api's, ensure that there are no cors errors

 ### SSL Certificate Generation

 Open terminal and execute the following command.

-`keytool -genkeypair -alias your-alias -keyalg RSA -keysize 2048 -storetype PKCS12 -keystore your-keystore -validity 3650` Enter your-password and other fields.
+`keytool -genkeypair -alias your-alias -keyalg RSA -keysize 2048 -storetype PKCS12 -keystore your-keystore -validity 3650`

+Enter your-password and other fields.

-Make a note of alias username and password
+Make a note of alias, username and password.

 Copy the file generated and paste in your spring-boot project directory

 ### Enabling HTTPS